 Bordeaux famous rum and vanilla cannelé cake.
 The crunchy caramelized crust is an exquisite contrast to the smooth, sweet filling, incredibly fragrant with rum and vanilla.

-They are easily recognizable by their flutes and their glossy and amber, almost dark brown, color.
-The crunchy caramelized crust make an exquisite contrast to the smooth, sweet filling, incredibly fragrant with rum and vanilla.
+Cannelés are easily recognizable by their flutes and their glossy and amber, almost dark brown, color.
+The crunchy caramelized crust makes an exquisite contrast to the smooth, sweet filling, incredibly fragrant with rum and vanilla.

-To that opposes another version which I like better.
+- To that opposes another version which I like better, a way to use egg yolk leftovers.
 Another treasure of the Bordeaux region is wine.
 A winemaking method (called bonding in French) uses egg whites to clarify and refine wine.
 Its use makes it possible to bring down to the bottom of the barrel suspended particles.
-There were lots or egg yolks leftovers.
-Associated with products that were easily found in the Bordeaux trade port, rum and vanilla, the recipe was gradually developed, to prevent from spoiling.
+There were lots of egg yolks leftovers.
+Associated with products that were easily found in the Bordeaux trade port, rum, and vanilla, the recipe was gradually developed, to prevent from spoiling.

 The word cannelé means fluted due to the circular grooves of the mold.
-However, we don’t know why the mold have this shape.
+However, we don’t know why the mold has this shape.